There are now 2 possible online modes for units:

 Units with modes Online timetabled and Online flexible are available for any student to self-enrol and study online.

 Click on an offering mode for more details.

 The main purpose of this unit is to provide practical training to students for their future career as professional translators.
 The unit introduces and explains practical techniques used for the translation of specific text types through a consideration of the conventions and theories of discourse analysis and communicational registers.
 The text types examined are scientific texts, tourism texts, news and broadcast materials.

 - 6 points

-- Students are able to (1) understand concepts of register, text-type convention and discourse; (2) acquire essential techniques and skills to translate a variety of texts between Italian and English; and (3) increase their cultural awareness of the differences between source and target languages.
+Students are able to (1) demonstrate understanding of concepts of register, text-type convention and discourse; (2) apply techniques and skills to translate a variety of texts between Italian and English; and (3) demonstrate cultural awareness of the differences between source and target languages.

-- Indicative assessments in this unit are as follows: (1) a translation assignment and (2) a mid-semester in-class test.
+Indicative assessments in this unit are as follows: (1) translation assignments; (2) in-class tests; and (3) in-class presentations.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Contact hours